publiccodenet/about/activities/workshops/mapping-risk-and-service-level-agreements/index.md

 ## Considerations

 Discussions about service level agreements can get very technical quite quickly.
-Try steer the workshop on what the most important risks are, and the process on how they can be mitigated.
+Try steer the workshop on what the most important risks are according to the participants.
+Verify this by asking participants to prioritize risks by their impact and likelihood.
+Other questions you can ask is what process can be followed to mitigate these risks.

 ## Resource